 The original design of the building reflects the Neo-Classical style popular in America at the time, and is a significant example of this style in Rhode Island.
 Magnificent columns adorn the building’s façade, and limestone bricks form its base.
 When hotel guests glance across the street to the Rhode Island State House (designed by McKim, Mead & White), they will notice parallel visual elements between the hotel and the State House.
 This visual parallel was entirely intentional at the time of the building’s design and construction.
 Read more about the building’s history.

-Sage Hospitality chose to artistically highlight the original intention of the building, playing off of Masonic themes through the décor and styling of the hotel as well as the hotel’s popular restaurant, Temple Downtown Restaurant & Lounge.
+Sage Hospitality chose to artistically highlight the original intention of the building, playing off of Masonic themes through the décor and styling of the hotel as well as the hotel’s popular restaurant, Public Kitchen & Bar.
 The result is a dazzling, dramatic interior that celebrates the artistic culture of our Creative Capital.